royratcliffe/AppleGenericVersioning/README.md

 Further complications exist for frameworks and dynamic libraries.

 Frameworks and libraries under OS X also carry other version numbers within the Mach-O binary, namely the _current_ version and the _compatibility_ version.
 Both these three-component X.Y.Z version numbers have some basic size limitations.
-All components are integers of course; but due to bit-width allocations, major has a maximum of 65,535 while minor and patch have a maximum of 255.
+All components are integers of course; but due to bit-width allocations, major (X) has a maximum of 65,535 while minor (Y) and patch (Z) have a maximum of 255.
 You can guess why.
 Mach-O format uses 16 bits and 8 bits two store these numbers within the dynamic-library binary.

 Note that Mach-O version numbers _are_ explicitly three-tiered X.Y.Z numbers.
 In fact, if you run `otool -L` on the binaries, shorter version numbers extend by adding zeros.
+Version 1 becomes version 1.0.0.

 ## Reconciling With Major.Minor.Patch

-How to map major.minor.patch version scheme to Apple's generic versioning?
+How to map a major.minor.patch version scheme to Apple's generic versioning?

 `CURRENT_PROJECT_VERSION` by default defines the bundle version (long, i.e. build version) _and_ at the same time the dynamic library version number.
 That is, `DYLIB_CURRENT_VERSION` tracks `CURRENT_PROJECT_VERSION`.
 When you change the build-version number using Apple's `agvtool` (Apple-generic versioning tool), you change both the current library and current project version together.